Pasay: Japanese occupation

 Map of the City of Greater Manila in 1942, depicting the northern part of present-day Pasay included, while the southern portion is under the Sakura Heiyei military reservation.

 World War II came and on December 26, 1941, General Douglas MacArthur issued a proclamation declaring Manila and its suburbs (Caloocan, Quezon City, San Juan, Mandaluyong, Makati, and Pasay) an open city.
 On New Year's Day 1942, Quezon, while in Corregidor, established the City of Greater Manila, wherein Pasay, along with other nearby towns of Rizal, was merged with Manila and Quezon City.
 He called his secretary Jorge B. Vargas and appointed him by executive order "the Mayor of Greater Manila".
 The mayor of Pasay was then Rufino Mateo, who was concurrently the district chief of Pasay under the City of Greater Manila, governing a town of more than 55,161.
 During the WWII, many Pasayeños joined in the fight against the Japanese.
-Jose P. Maibag, born and bred in Pasay, laid out underground networking.
+José P. Maibag, born and bred in Pasay, laid out underground networking.
 Carlos Mendoza, a resident of Barrio San Roque, together with 14 others, formed a mobile broadcasting station called "The Voice of Juan dela Cruz."
 On July 11, 1942, Japanese military police captured the group.
 Carling Mendoza, alias Juan de la Cruz" and other members of the group were brought to the old Bilibid Prison and were tortured.